defenseunicorns/uds-package-gitlab/docs/configuration.md

 - `settingsJob.application.enabled_git_access_protocol` - set this to `all` to reenable the SSH option when selecting a repository's clone dropdown

-NOTE: If the GitLab instance is configured with a license for Premium or Ultimate, [Gitlab Service Accounts](https://docs.gitlab.com/ee/user/profile/service_accounts.html) will be created.
-Otherwise, standard user accounts will be created.

 ## Configuring GitLab Settings

 This package contains an additional chart that will force GitLab application settings to take the values recommended in the [GitLab Application Hardening Recommendations](https://docs.gitlab.com/ee/security/hardening_application_recommendations.html) guide.
 These settings may need to be modified for your instance or you may wish to make tweaks to add additional settings that can be found in the [GitLab Application Settings documentation](https://docs.gitlab.com/ee/api/settings.html).